near/multichain-gas-station-contract/README.md

 Users who wish to get transactions signed and relayed by this contract and its accompanying infrastructure should perform the following steps:

+#### First time

+1. Create an NFT chain key.
+2. `ckt_approve_call` the NFT chain key to the gas station contract.

+#### Every time

 1. Construct an unsigned transaction payload for the foreign chain they wish to interact with, e.g. Ethereum.
-2. Call `create_transaction` on this contract, passing in that payload and activating the `use_paymaster` toggle in the case that the user wishes to use a paymaster.
-If the user uses a paymaster, he must attach a sufficient quantity of NEAR tokens to this transaction to pay for the gas + service fee.
+2. Call `create_transaction` on this contract, passing in your NFT chain key ID, that payload, and activating the `use_paymaster` toggle in the case that the user wishes to use a paymaster.
+If the user uses a paymaster, he must attach a sufficient quantity of NEAR (or whatever accepted local asset is configured) tokens to this transaction to pay for the gas + service fee.
 This function call returns an `id` and a `pending_transactions_count`.
 3. Call `sign_next`, passing in the `id` value obtained in the previous step.
 This transaction should be executed with the maximum allowable quantity of gas (i.e. 300 TGas).
 This transaction will return a signed payload, part of the sequence of transactions necessary to send the user's transaction to the foreign chain.
 Repeat `pending_transactions_count` times.
 4. Relay each signed payload to the foreign chain RPC in the order they were requested.